isomerpages/mlaw-marketingshopfront/_dispute-resolution/4c-maritime.md

 ### Freedom of Appointment

-Users have complete autonomy to appoint arbitrators of their choice or from SCMA’s Panel of Arbitrators or otherwise.
+Users have complete autonomy to appoint arbitrators of their choice from SCMA’s Panel of Arbitrators or otherwise.
 Users frequently request the assistance of the SCMA Chairman to break a deadlock in an arbitrator appointment or determine a challenge to an arbitrator.

 ### Cost